The Job Maximum Total Compensation Valued at up to $257,930 Apply By June 25, 2021 for Priority Consideration DEPARTMENT OF BEHAVIORAL HEALTH

 The Department of Behavioral Health is seeking a Deputy Director

-to oversee the Criminal Justice/Substance use Disorder and Recovery Services (CJ/SUDRS) Division, which is comprised of the Juvenile/Adult Criminal Justice and the Substance Use Disorder and Recovery Services programs.
+to oversee the Substance use Disorder and Recovery Services (SUDRS) Division, which include youth and adult systems of care, and county as well as contract Substance Use Disorder and Recovery Services.

-The variety of programs are designed to provide comprehensive behavioral health and substance use recovery services to individuals who are experiencing major mental illness and or substance use disorders.
-These individuals also have a history of involvement with the juvenile justice and or criminal justice system.
-Most clients are either currently or recently detained, incarcerated or on probation.
+The variety of programs are designed to provide comprehensive substance use recovery services to individuals who are experiencing substance use disorders with or without a co-occurring disorder.
+These individuals may also have a history of involvement with the juvenile justice and or criminal justice system.

-plan, direct, coordinate, and evaluate the operation ofone of the major treatment divisions within the Department of Behavioral Health, which includes crisis, emergency, intensive outpatient, and routine outpatient systems and services for both adult and children consumers.
-The Deputy Director will alsoassist in department-wide program planning and policy formulation.
-The immediate vacancy exists in the CJ/SUDRS Division.
+plan, direct, coordinate, and evaluate the operation of one of the major treatment divisions within the Department of Behavioral Health, which includes crisis, emergency, intensive outpatient, and routine outpatient systems and services for both adult and children consumers.
+The Deputy Director will also assist in department-wide program planning and policy formulation.
+The immediate vacancy exists in the SUDRS Division.
 This eligible list may also be used to fill future vacancies as they occur within the department.

 : An extensive background check will include credit check, fingerprint/DOJ LiveScan, and DMV check.
 Must be a U.S. Citizen or a permanent U.S. resident.
 Medical exam will also include drug and TB tests.Shifts: